-The safety of the Carbomer has been assessed by the Cosmetic Ingredient Review (CIR) Expert Panel.
-The CIR Expert Panel evaluated the scientific data and concluded that Carbomer polymers were safe as ingredients in cosmetics and personal care products.
+The safety of the carbomer has been assessed by the Expert Panel on Ingredient Safety.
+The Expert Panel evaluated the scientific data and concluded that carbomer polymers were safe as ingredients in cosmetics and personal care products.

-In 2001, as part of the scheduled re-evaluation of ingredients, the CIR Expert Panel considered available new data on Carbomer polymers and reaffirmed the above conclusion.
+In 2001, as part of the scheduled re-evaluation of ingredients, the Expert Panel considered available new data on carbomer polymers and reaffirmed the above conclusion.

-CIR Safety Review: The CIR Expert Panel reviewed acute oral studies showing that Carbomer polymers have low toxicities when ingested.
+The Expert Panel reviewed acute oral studies showing that carbomer polymers have low toxicities when ingested.
 Minimal skin irritation and no to moderate eye irritation were observed.
-Subchronic feeding studies with a Carbomer polymer resulted in lower than normal body weights, but no abnormal changes were observed in the organs.
-Some gastrointestinal irritation and marked pigment deposition within specific cells in the liver, called Kupffer cells, were seen in studies with Carbomer.
+Sub chronic feeding studies with a carbomer polymer resulted in lower-than-normal body weights, but no abnormal changes were observed in the organs.
+Some gastrointestinal irritation and marked pigment deposition within specific cells in the liver, called Kupffer cells, were seen in studies with carbomer.